Sequoyah's Cabin470288 Highway 101

-Sequoyah built this one-room log cabin in 1829 shortly after moving to Oklahoma.
+Sequoyah, also known as George Guess, built this one-room log cabin in 1829, shortly after moving to Oklahoma.
 The cabin became the property of the Oklahoma Historical Society in 1936, and the cabin was enclosed in a stone cover building as a project of the Works Progress Administration.
 In 1965 the Secretary of the Interior designated the site as a National Historic Landmark.

 Sequoyah was born in Tennessee about 1778.
-Though lame in one leg, Sequoyah became known as a skilled blacksmith and silversmith as well as an artist.
+He became known as a skilled blacksmith and silversmith as well as an artist.
 In 1809 he began experimenting with a written alphabet for the Cherokee language.

 After many years of experimentation, Sequoyah realized the Cherokee language is composed of a set number of recurring sounds.
 With this insight he identified the sounds and created a symbol for each sound, producing a syllabary.
 By 1821 his work was complete.
 When Sequoyah demonstrated that he and his daughter, Ahyokah (Ah-yo-ka), could communicate by reading written messages, the teaching of the syllabary spread.

-Visit the Encyclopedia of Oklahoma History & Culture to find out more about Sequoyah.
+Visit The Encyclopedia of Oklahoma History and Culture to find out more about Sequoyah.

-Operating support is generously provided by the Cherokee Nation.
+The property is now owned and operated by the Cherokee Nation.